 What happens when your trusted data center provider gives notice that it’s shutting down for good?
-Batteries Plus Bulbs faced that dilemma in 2017 when its data center host announced it was closing production and testing centers in 2019.
+Batteries Plus Bulbs faced that dilemma in 2017 when its data center host announced in 2019 that it was closing its production and testing centers.

-That left an important question to answer: Should they locate another on-prem provider, or should they move to a cloud computing infrastructure?
+That left an important question to answer.
+Should the company locate another on-prem provider, or move to a cloud computing infrastructure?

 “This edict meant we had to find an alternative solution for hosting our applications,” notes Jason Thelen, Infrastructure Architect at Batteries Plus.

-The company had already deployed Google Cloud’s G Suite workplace cloud collaboration solution, so life in the Google Cloud wasn’t unfamiliar.
+The company had already deployed Google Workspace, so life in the Google Cloud wasn’t unfamiliar.

-“We had been G Suite customers in part since 2017 with organic growth through 2018 when we decided we wanted to do a full deployment across the company,” Thelen said, noting that the company formally migrated to G Suite in January 2019 with the help of Onix, its trusted Google Cloud partner.
+“We had been Google Workspace customers in part since 2017 with organic growth through 2018 when we decided we wanted to do a full deployment across the company,” Thelen said, noting that the company formally migrated to Google Workspace.in January 2019 with the help of Onix, its trusted Google Cloud partner.

 But there’s a difference between workplace cloud collaboration tools and cloud computing infrastructure.
 That’s why Thelen and his team again turned to Onix to explore the benefits of migrating to the cloud.

-Batteries Plus Bulbs is the nation’s largest and fastest-growing battery, light bulb and smartphone/tablet repair franchise.
-It has a large nationwide network of stores and also a strong online presence.
-That’s why company leadership knew they needed to ensure the same quality data security, accessibility and reliability that it had with its previous provider.
+Batteries Plus Bulbs is the nation’s largest and fastest-growing battery, light bulb and smartphone/tablet repair franchise, headquartered in Harland, Wisconsin.
+It has a large nationwide network of stores — and also a strong online presence.
+That’s why company leadership knew they needed to ensure the same quality data security, accessibility and reliability that it enjoyed with its previous provider.

 They also knew they wanted to kick those benefits up a notch to something even stronger in the retail technology arena.
 They started looking at the possibilities Google Cloud Platform could offer for such key applications as e-commerce, back-office operations at the stores, internal admin tools and several other applications.

 It wasn't unfamiliar territory.
-The company’s corporate marketing department already had some experience using GCP, Thelen indicated.
-The team hosted several applications in the cloud and had become comfortable using GCP-native tools, particularly those around marketing analytics and the platform’s speech-to-text capabilities.
+The company’s corporate marketing department already had some experience using GCP, Thelen reported.
+The team hosted several applications in the cloud, having become comfortable using GCP-native tools, particularly those around marketing analytics and the platform’s speech-to-text capabilities.

 “Marketing’s success with GCP led us to move forward in the Google Cloud,” Thelen said.
 “It was appealing to use.
 We would be able to bring our own licenses and we also would be able to scale back our budget.”